sandrockjustin/fitness-tracker/README.md

-# Project "fitness-tracker"
+# Project "Vitality"
+##### (pending; formerly fitness-tracker)
 **Track workouts, plan meals, live healthy.**

 # Project Description
-**Fitness tracker is an application designed to help end-users track workouts and nutrition plans so that they can meet their health goals.
+**Vitality is an application designed to help end-users track workouts and nutrition plans so that they can meet their health goals.
 It has two primary features, workouts and nutritional data, which allow for a user to search for and track this type of information within their account.**

 # Installation